 The beauty of a healthy marriage is that it produces the most amazing friendship… one that is authentic, one that challenges us, and one that encourages us.

 Want a true, deep, intimate friendship with your spouse?
 Want a marriage where you can really call your spouse your best friend?
-If so, check out Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+If so, check out Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.

 Which of these ring true for your marriage or which ones might need some attention?
 There is no shame in needing to grow.
 No matter where your marriage is, there is always room to improve and grow closer to your spouse.
 Share your thoughts in the comments–we’d love to hear from you!